 We started wrapping our lights around sections of cardboard last year, and let me tell you, it was easy as pie to unravel them when we put up the tree in November.
 Simply take any old piece of cardboard, cut a couple of notches in it, and wrap your lights around it.
 See?
 Easy peasy.
 And no, I’m not a Scrooge.
 We have more than one set of lights… promise.
 I just used one for the photo.

-For the ornaments that tend to tangle together, I just keep them separated by type in Ziploc bags.
+For the small ornaments that tend to tangle together, I just keep them separated by type in Ziploc bags.
 Sophisticated system, right?
 But it helps so much with these snowflake and icicle ornaments that are the bane of my existence when decorating the tree.